mhd-twl/indie-campers-closest-highlight-api/readme.md

 - The destination point here allowed to be used by lat and long.
 - The shortest path is found by Dijkstra Algorithem.

+### 3rd API
+Show the Points and Geo Distance in KM even if they not in Graph.

-* Note that APIs do not show the cost, it's easy to change it as required in the api functions  *
+*Note that APIs do not show the cost, it's easy to change it as required in the api functions  *

 ___